askarlupka/starter-hugo-academic/content/project/measles-vaccination/index.md

 ## References

 1. CDC, Measles, in Epidemiology and Prevention of Vaccine-Preventable Diseases, J. Hamborsky, A. Kroger, and S. Wolfe, Editors.
 2015, Public Health Foundation: Washington D.C. p.
+22.
-22. 2.
-Rota, P.A., et al., Measles.
+2. Rota, P.A., et al., Measles.
 Nat Rev Dis Primers, 2016.
 2: p.
 16049.
-3.
-Dhaliwal, D. and C. Mannion, Antivaccine Messages on Facebook:
+3. Dhaliwal, D. and C. Mannion, Antivaccine Messages on Facebook: Preliminary Audit.
-Preliminary Audit.
 JMIR Public Health Surveill, 2020.
 6(4): p. e18878.
 4. Geier, D.A., J.K.
 Kern, and M.R.
-Geier, Childhood MMR vaccination and
-the incidence rate of measles infection: a ten year longitudinal cohort study of American children born in the 1990s.
+Geier, Childhood MMR vaccination and the incidence rate of measles infection: a ten year longitudinal cohort study of American children born in the 1990s.
 BMC Pediatr, 2019.
-19(1):
+19(1): p.
+325.
-p.
-325. 5.
-Sinclair, D.R., et al., Forecasted Size of Measles Outbreaks Associated With Vaccination Exemptions for Schoolchildren.
-JAMA Netw Open, 2019.
+5. Sinclair, D.R., et al., Forecasted Size of Measles Outbreaks Associated With Vaccination Exemptions for Schoolchildren.
+JAMA NetwOpen, 2019.
 2(8): p. e199768.
 6. Moriarty, D., T. Umlauf, and B. Abbot, What’s the Measles Vaccination Rate at Your Child’s School?, in The Wall Street Journal.
 2019.
 7. Gardner, L., et al., Persistence of US measles risk due to vaccine hesitancy and outbreaks abroad.
 The Lancet Infectious Diseases, 2020.
 20(10): p.
 1114-1115.
-8. RStudio-Team,
-RStudio: Integrated Development for R. 2020, RStudio, PBC: Boston, MA.
+8. RStudio-Team, RStudio: Integrated Development for R. 2020, RStudio, PBC: Boston, MA.
 9. Kennedy, A.M. and D.A.
 Gust, Measles outbreak associated with a church congregation: a study of immunization attitudes of congregation members.
 Public Health Rep, 2008.
 123(2): p.
 126-34.
 10. Knol, M., et al., Large ongoing measles outbreak in a religious community in the Netherlands since May 2013.
 Euro Surveill, 2013.
 18(36): p. pii=20580.

-Address for correspondence: Amanda L. Skarlupka, Center for Vaccines and Immunology, Department of Infectious Disease, University of Georgia, 501
-D. W. Drive, Athens, GA, 30602 USA; e-mail: <skarlupka@uga.edu>

-  Figure 1.
-Measles cases, vaccination coverage, and exemption percentages in the continental United States in 2019.
-Log,10 number of cases by state (A) and by county (B).
-Measles, mumps, and rubella (MMR) vaccination (C), personal exemption (D), medical exemption (E), and overall vaccination (F) percentages range between 0 and 100\%.
-Grey = no data.
-Figure 2.
-Measles cases, vaccination coverage, and exemption percentages in the Northwestern United States in 2019.
-Measles, mumps, and rubella (MMR) vaccination (A), personal exemption (B), medical exemption (C), and overall vaccination (D) percentages range between 0 and 100\%.
-Log,10 number of cases by county (E).
-Red outline = counties with measles cases.
-Grey = no data.